Is it important to understand webinar lead generation and how to qualify them?

 Get on social media.
 Tell your audience how you only have a few spots left.
 Maybe 100, or even a 1000 people have already signed up for your webinar.

 Convey that message to your audience.

 - It shows social proof; people are interested in your webinar.

-Create a calendar for your website with all of your upcoming webinar events.
+Instead, create a calendar for your website with all your upcoming webinar events.
 Maybe someone can’t make your webinar for next Tuesday, but they’re free to watch it the following Thursday.

 This is a great strategy to start getting some sign-ups in advance.